rexl2018/codex/codex-rs/core/gpt_5_codex_prompt.md

 ## General

 - When searching for text or files, prefer using `rg` or `rg --files` respectively because `rg` is much faster than alternatives like `grep`.
 (If the `rg` command is not found, then use alternatives.)
+- **AVOID ANALYSIS PARALYSIS**: Once you have collected sufficient information, stop researching.
+Use the planning tool to break down the content generation (documents, code, etc.) into a series of small, actionable tasks, then execute them step-by-step to produce the final result.
+Do not get stuck in a loop of pure thought.

 ## Editing constraints